dginev/CorTeX/README.md

-:exclamation: **Warning** :exclamation: This repository is undergoing first stability runs and is not ready for third-party use!
+:exclamation: **Warning**: This repository is undergoing first stability runs and is not ready for third-party use!
 We have converted ~1 million articles from arXiv.org with this implementation, and consider the CorTeX job manager largely stable.
 Next, we are investigating fragility of some peripheral workers in the coming weeks.

 ![CorTeX Framework](./public/img/logo.jpg) Framework
 ======

-A general purpose processing framework for **Cor**-pora of **TeX** documents
+**A general purpose processing framework for corpora of scientific documents.**

+(Originally motivated by the desire to process any **Cor**-pus of **TeX** documents.)

 [![Build Status](https://secure.travis-ci.org/dginev/CorTeX.png?branch=master)](http://travis-ci.org/dginev/CorTeX) [![license](http://img.shields.io/badge/license-MIT-blue.svg)](https://raw.githubusercontent.com/dginev/CorTeX/master/LICENSE) [![Coverage Status](https://coveralls.io/repos/dginev/CorTeX/badge.svg?branch=master&service=github)](https://coveralls.io/github/dginev/CorTeX?branch=master)